sodaviz/dfam-soda/README.md

 Once you have NPM installed, you can install dfam-soda with:

-    npm install @traviswheelerlab/dfam-soda
+    npm install @sodaviz/dfam-soda

-Alternatively, if you would like to locally run the example application, clone the repository and run:
+If you would like to run the dfam-soda example application locally, clone the repository and run:

     npm i
     make build
     cd example
+    npm i
     make serve